Penace/realestatesaas-frontend/README.md

 cd realestatesaas-frontend
 pnpm install
 ```
+5. Create .env

-5. Run development server (optional):
+6. Run development server (optional):
 ```bash
 pnpm dev
 ```
->Note: Add `--host` flag if hosting on VM to access from other devices on network.
+>Note: Add `--host` flag if hosting on VM to access from other devices on different sub-networks.

 ---